cyrusimap/cyrus-imapd/doc/source/imap/installation/diy.rst

     $ :command:`./configure` [options]

 Check the summary after ``./configure`` completes successfully.
-The following segment shows the defaults in version 2.5.0, so yours may
+The following segment shows the defaults in version 2.5.0, ran on a system with all mandatory and optional build dependencies installed, so yours may (read: will) differ:
-differ:

 .. parsed-literal::